Understanding 83(b) Elections: A Crucial Step for Startup Founders and Employees

 When an 83(b) Election May Not Be Right for You

 While the 83(b) election is a powerful tool, it’s not universally beneficial.
-If the stock’s current value is significant and there’s a high risk the company won’t succeed, you could end up prepaying taxes on equity that becomes worthless.
+If the stock’s current value is significant (imagine you’re getting restricted stock for a more mature startup) and there’s a high risk the company won’t succeed, you could end up prepaying taxes on equity that becomes worthless.
 This is why consulting with both your legal counsel and a tax advisor is essential before making the election.

 Final Thoughts